codemonkeysio/code-monkeys-blog/docs/_posts/vuepress-tutorials/vuepress-tutorial-10.md

 date: 2022-09-02T21:56:00.000Z
 topic: VuePress
 description: Hey fellow Code Monkeys!!! 🐵 Ready to continue the homepage styling for your VuePress site, then check out VuePress Tutorial 10 - Homepage Styling Part 2! 🍌🐒
-cardDescription: In the previous tutorial we began the process of styling the homepage.
+preview: In the previous tutorial we began the process of styling the homepage.
 By the end of the tutorial we overrode the global...
 img: vuepress-tutorials/tutorial-10/vuepress-tutorial-10-homepage-styling-part-2-post.png
 alt: VuePress Tutorial 10 - Homepage Styling Part 2 Post Picture
 linkImg: vuepress-tutorials/tutorial-10/vuepress-tutorial-10-homepage-styling-part-2-post-link.png